-UPDATED 10th December 2021: If your motorcycle is stolen The information below has been updated to include the latest police intelligence.
+UPDATED 10th June 2023: If your motorcycle or scooter is stolen the information below has been updated to include the latest police intelligence.

 Knowing what to do if your scooter or motorcycle is stolen can be challenge.
-The great news though is my post might help.
+The great news is that this 5 step stolen scooter recovery plan and theft prevention post will help.

 Stolen Motorcycle and moped crime is at its highest it’s ever been.